 The Enzo Ferrari House permanent exhibition has been designed by Shiro Studio.

-The Museum will be inaugurated on 10 of March 2012.
+The Museum opened to the public on 10 of March 2012.

 For news and update: museocasaenzoferrari.it